Edwin-Mutembei/Java-Project/README.md

 # Java-Project
 Java practice demo.
-It contains a series of codes which higlight my coding journey with Java
+It contains a series of codes which higlight my coding journey in Java